gt-rail-internal/rerail_stretchit_segmentation/README.md

 - 'segmentation/scripts/obj_client.py' is a sample code for requesting a srv from the 'obj_server.py' node.
 The object name (passed as a param) and image (passed within the code) must be passed with the request.
    ### To call 'obj_client.py' - rosrun segmentation obj_client.py _object:='OBJ_NAME'

+## TODO
+-Convert masks to point clouds for determining grasp pose.